Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 If enabling client logging is not enough to diagnose your issues.
 You can enable logging to a file in the underlying AMQP library, [Qpid Proton-J][qpid_proton_j_apache].
 Qpid Proton-J uses `java.util.logging`.
 You can enable logging by creating a configuration file with the contents below.
 Or set `proton.trace.level=ALL` and whichever configuration options you want for the `java.util.logging.Handler` implementation.
-Implementation classes and their options can be found in [Java 8 SDK javadoc][java_8_sdk_javadocs].
+The implementation classes and their options can be found in [Java 8 SDK javadoc][java_8_sdk_javadocs].

 To trace the AMQP transport frames, set the environment variable: `PN_TRACE_FRM=1`.

 #### Sample "logging.properties" file

-The configuration file below logs trace output from proton-j to the file "proton-trace.log".
+The configuration file below logs TRACE level output from proton-j to the file "proton-trace.log".

 ```
 handlers=java.util.logging.FileHandler